transferwise/tshuttle/README.rst

 tshuttle: where transparent proxy meets VPN meets ssh
 =====================================================

-As far as I know, tshuttle is the only program that solves the following common case:
+tshuttle is the only program that solves the following common case:

 - Your client machine (or router) is Linux, FreeBSD, or MacOS.